 A multimeter is a necessity in our line of work.
-Any multimeter is better than not having one, but here are some of my favorite picks for me and for students.
+Any multimeter is better than not having one, but here are some of my favorite picks for me and for students that range in price from $20 to $50.
 Each one is a compromise between cost and performance.
 Choose what works for your budget.
-My favorite by far is a Fluke, but at $300 plus, we can’t afford them, let your future company pay for those.
+The best by far is a Fluke, but at $300 plus, we can’t afford them, let your future employer pay for those.

 You really can’t go wrong spending money on a multimeter.
 Even if you have one, it’s worth it to have two (measuring voltage and current at the same time.
 I probably have a dozen laying around the house and car not including the Flukes I use at work.

 My top brands for affordability, quality and durability are Extech and Amprobe.
 There are plenty of other quality brands, but these two consistently produce great units at a good price.
 I have also included some of the cheaper oversees versions that seem to have enough quality, I would stay away from anything under $20.
 At the very least you need to have one good quality multimeter, and for $20 you can easily find something that will last you a lifetime.

 There are 2 main types of multimeters.
 Auto-ranging and Non-Autoranging.
 Without autoranging you have to manually select the range of values you want to measure, which can get frustrating when you are first starting out.

 $57 – Extech EX330 – Auto-ranging Mini (All-Around Winner)

 $24 – Extech MN35 – Digital Mini (Budget Winner) Not Autoranging

 $23 – Crenova MS8233D – Autoranging

 Here is a low cost oversees option that has auto-ranging.
 I have limited experience with this one, but it’s autoranging and $23.
 I have purchased this one and will be testing it for the $100 workbench challenge.

 $40 – Amprobe AM-510 – Auto-ranging